yeastrc/proxl-import-merox/README.md

                                search the data.
 Used to annotate PSMs with the name of the scan file, required if using Bibliospec to create a spectral library for Skyline.
+  -a, --scan-number-adjust=<scanNumberAdjust>
+                             (Optional) Adjust the reported scan numbers in the Limelight XML by this amount.
+E.g. -a -1 would subtract 1 from each scan number.
+      --preserve-peptide-order
+                             If present, the order of peptides reported by MeroX will be preserved in cross-links.
+Otherwise the converter may change the order to ensure all cross-links are reported using the same peptide string (e.g. PEPTIDE1--PEPTIDE2.
       --15N-prefix=<N15prefix>
                              (Optional) Protein names with this prefix are considered 15N labeled.
 E.g., 15N_